 Kids can download games, learning apps and art apps.
 The purchase of a Kindle Fire includes free storage in the Amazon "cloud," so your child doesn't have to be anchored by the 8GB of storage space.

-For more about home and personal electronics, check out the links on the next page.
+For more about home and personal electronics, check out the links below.